Sebobo/Shel.Neos.Hyphens/README.md

 ## Introduction

-This package provides a button to insert soft hyphens and non-reaking spaces for the inline editor in Neos CMS.
+This package provides a button to insert soft hyphens and non-breaking spaces for the inline editor in Neos CMS.

-Many browser support some kind of hyphenation via CSS, but it doesn't work reliably on all systems and not with all languages.
+Many browsers support some kind of hyphenation via CSS, but it doesn't work reliably on all systems and not with all languages.
 See the [CanIuse](https://caniuse.com/#feat=css-hyphens) table for details.

 Therefore this package provides a manual way to insert them.
-You should be careful with using the CSS based hyphenation in combination with the manual hyphens as the result can be unexpected.
+You should be careful with using the CSS-based hyphenation in combination with the manual hyphens as results can be unexpected.

 It's compatible with Neos CMS 4.3, 5 and 7.

 ## Example

-In the backend this plugin will add the option to add soft hyphens.
+In the backend, this plugin will add the option to add soft hyphens.
 They will look like this while editing:

 ![Visible hyphens while editing](Documentation/neos-backend-hyphens.jpg)